 Acupuncture for Regional Pain Syndrome

-The Complex Regional Pain Syndrome (CRSD/RSD) is also known as Reflex Sympathetic Dystrophy (RSD) is a condition having chronic pain that influences one of the feet, hands, legs, or arms.
+Regional Pain Syndrome (CRSD/RSD), also known as Reflex Sympathetic Dystrophy (RSD), is characterized by chronic pain that influences one of the feet, hands, legs, or arms.
 The pain extends to the whole leg or arm.
-Usually, the start is initiated by physical injury, for instance, surgery, sprain, or fracture.
-CRPS/RSD is divided into type I and type II.
-Type II is linked with an injury in the nerves while type I is the most common, triggered by the damage of the tissues without involving nerve injury.
+Usually, a physical injury, such as surgery, a sprain, or a fracture, causes the start.
+CRPS/RSD is divided into types I and II.
+Type II is associated with a nerve injury, whereas type I is the most prevalent and results from tissue damage without a nerve injury.

 SIGNS AND SYMPTOMS of RSD:

-There are continuous CRPS/RSD symptoms; there is a severe pain that leads to the severity of the injury which gets worse as compared to the better over time.
-This disease is accompanied by:
+There are continuous CRPS/RSD symptoms; there is severe pain that leads to the severity of the injury, which gets worse as compared to the better over time.
+There are accompanying symptoms for this disease:

 • Alterations in the skin temperature: cooler or warmer compared to the opposite extremity